 With Valentine's day around the corner I decided to talk about other people's expectations on how our life should be, and why being alone or single is completely fine.

-I never really talk about my romantic relationships, as I think it's something sacred between me and my partner.
+I never really talk about my romantic relationships with other people, as I think it's something sacred between me and my partner.
 So for a long time some people assumed that I was single.
 That caused a lot of unnecessary questions and comments.
 I am not usually the person to try to justify my lifestyle, so I went with it, but I will be honest, it did make me anxious, as deep inside I could not accept the fact that if I am single people will automatically feel sorry for me.
-I find it absolutely unacceptable in the society where from one side individualism and independence are praised, and from another, "aloneness" is stigmatized.
-There are definitely pros and cons to being single and to being in the relationships, but I think it's time to move to direction where we set ourselves free from predetemined notions and societal pressures.
+I find it absolutely unacceptable in the society where individualism and independence are praised, and at the same time "aloneness" is stigmatized.
+There are definitely pros and cons to being single and to being in the relationships, but I think it's time to move to the direction where we set ourselves free from predetermined notions and societal pressures.
 Are you with me on this?

 Desperate search for love often comes from inability of one to love themselves.
 I myself used to try to fill the void by staying in the relationships, that didn't make me happy.
 I never really knew what it was like to love myself and needed other people to confirm I was worthy of love.
 Deep inside I was still suffering from low self-esteem and constant anxiety that I'd be abandoned.
 Truth to be told: if you don't love yourself, it will be hard for you to see someone can love you either.
 It's sad, but true.

 So I think instead of encouraging us to find "love of our lives" society should provide a healthy environment for self-love and our growth as individuals.
 By healthy I mean balanced, because too much of individualism can be bad as well.
 Human-beings are social creatures and it's important for us to be connected to others.
 But I think those connections can only be good when they are deep and meaningful, and preferably when we already have pretty good relationship with ourselves.